GearZer0/GearG/README.md

 4. delete file that is 0kb
 5. convert the file into .csv
 6. send email to recipient
+7. Delete all the files in local folder
 ````

 ## Configuration